tsbmediaventure/ConsCent-docs/docs/sdk.md

             "loggedIn": true
         }

-    Example userDetailsCallback argument for Logged In User:
+    Example userDetailsCallback argument for Not Logged In User:

         {
             "loggedIn": false,